Itsrk8401/DAA-Hands-on-5/README.md

 Implemented a min heap data structure.
 For the parent and left/right functions use bit manipulation operators with the following heap functionalities:

-The ability to initially build the heap (build_min_heap).
-The ability to heapify.
+The ability to initially build the heap (build_min_heap). - Done The ability to heapify. - Done
-The ability to get and remove ("pop") the root node from the heap (and of course re-heapify everything).
-The heap should be generic to the type of data (can store floats, int, custom datastructure).
+The ability to get and remove ("pop") the root node from the heap (and of course re-heapify everything). - Done The heap should be generic to the type of data (can store floats, int, custom datastructure) - Done

-Logic :
+# Logic :
 Arr[(i-1)/2]	Returns the parent node
 Arr[(2*i)+1]	Returns the left child node
 Arr[(2*i)+2]	Returns the right child node